Diphen-Hydramine/kavimo-download/README.md

 ## Quick start

-1) download the latests version from [here](https://github.com/Diphen-Hydramine/kavimo-download/releases/download/v1.0.0/kavimo-download.exe).
+1) Download the latests version from [here](https://github.com/Diphen-Hydramine/kavimo-download/releases/download/v1.0.0/kavimo-download.exe).
-2) provide the iframe link to application.
+2) Provide the iframe link to application.
-3) have a happy ending :)
+3) Have a happy ending :)

 All kavimo hosted videoes are inside \<iframe> tags href attribute of those iframes are similar to